 Making a shape doesn’t always involve sewing or other attachment techniques.
 It can also be an ‘origami’ method of folding and threading tabs through holes to make a container.
 Once my brain figured out how it worked I drafted up my own original design, and had intended it to be made of heavy felt.
-I call this “Square Peg in a Round Hole”.
+I call this fold-up box; “Square Peg in a Round Hole”.
 It’s super simple with my free pattern.

 The size of the box is determined by the walls and the tabs hold the ends together.
 I have drafted out the pattern.